My grandmother bought me the worst Christmas present I’ve ever had.

 And you know what?
 I’d give a great deal to be back there now on that Christmas morning opening that awful present because if I was there then my grandma would still be here too, and she is not.
 She died 10 years ago when I was 3 months pregnant with her longed for great grandchild.
 But her last words were a great gift, she sat martini in hand and said, “I’ve had a great day today, really felt well, haven’t had such a good day in ages”

-Then she fell unconscious and died later of internal bleeding caused by a ruptured aorta, never regaining consciousness, but surrounded by her family, including me and my unborn daughter.
+Then she fell unconscious and died, surrounded by her family, including me and my unborn daughter.

 I miss her a great deal, and often think of her when her great grandchild does something amazing (or amazingly funny!)
 I miss her so much I even think that I’d like the jumper if she could give it to me now.